Sher-Chowdhury/react-demo-app/README.md

 npm install -D eslint babel-eslint eslint-plugin-react eslint-plugin-react-hooks
 ```

+Note: `babel-eslint` is deprecated.
+I'll cover that later.

 now create the `.eslintrc.js` file - https://github.com/Sher-Chowdhury/react-demo-app/commit/370e65a63542dfe9ae226e37fcc562ffe4daf522

 then install a testing library.
 Mocha is very popular, but for react based apps, it's Jest that is normally used